-Community Service-Learning: The students on your team should lead a larger group of your peers in a public service-learning activity involving energy and the environment.
-You should be as creative as possible in this activity.
-You should also work to link it to some of the educational activities in your science classes at the school.
-Submit a description of your community service-learning project in your portfolio.
+Community Service-Learning: The students on your team should consider leading a larger group of your peers in a public service-learning activity involving energy and the environment.
+Consider linking the service-learning activity to some of the educational activities in your science classes at the school.
+Submit a description of your community service-learning project (optional) in your portfolio.

 Creative Presentation: Your team should create a visually-interesting presentation that documents one component of your project.
 The presentation can include any level of digital media (including photos, videos, DVDs, CDs or websites) and/or physical mock-ups.
-Any multimedia materials should not exceed 10 minutes.
+Any multimedia materials should not exceed 3 - 5 minutes.
 Posters and other physical models should not exceed 30 x 48 inches.
 Creative presentations will be judged at the school level and the best two projects will be shown at the awards ceremony.

 Portfolio: The project should be accompanied by a binder documenting the details of your community service and lesson plan activities.

-All participants who successfully submit their project to CSUCI will be invited to the Campus for a recognition celebration.
+All participants who successfully submit their project to CSU Channel Islands will be invited to the Campus for a recognition celebration.

-Please note: Judging of final projects will be based soley upon required components only.
+Please note: Evaluation of final projects will be based soley upon required components only.
 Any other submitted materials will not be considered.